-The Convention aims to exclude completely the use of chemical weapons.
-Like the 1972 Biological and Toxin Weapons Convention, it complements and strengthens the 1925 Geneva Protocol for the prohibition of the use in war of asphyxiating, poisonous or other gases, and of bacteriological methods of warfare.
+On the one hand, the Convention aims to exclude completely the possibility of the use of chemical weapons.
+Like the 1972 biological weapons convention, it complements and in many ways strengthens the 1925 Geneva Protocol for the prohibition of the use in war of asphyxiating, poisonous or other gases, and of bacteriological methods of warfare.

 Accordingly, besides not tolerating any reservations (Art.
-XXII), the Chemical Weapons Convention prohibits the development, production, stockpiling, retention, transfer and use of chemical weapons, and provides for their destruction, as well as the destruction of the facilities where they are produced.
+XXII), the Convention extends the prohibition on using chemical weapons to their development, production, stockpiling, retention and transfer, in addition to requiring that they and the facilities where they are produced be destroyed.

-Since it is based on the idea that achievements in the field of chemistry should be used exclusively for the benefit of mankind, the Convention promotes and supervises the development of the chemical industry for purposes not prohibited under its terms.
-It also provides for a system of assistance and protection on behalf of States against which chemical warfare has been used or threatened (Art X).
+On the other hand, since it is based on the idea that achievements in the field of chemistry should be used exclusively for the benefit of mankind, the Convention promotes and supervises the development of the chemical industry for purposes not prohibited under its terms.
+It also provides for a system of assistance and protection on behalf of States against which chemical warfare has been used or threatened.